 2. Upcycling Clothing

 If you have a creative streak, upcycling can be very rewarding.
-As you can turn old items into something new, giving them a completely new lease of life.
-If you’re very good at upcycling this can even be a viable business idea either as a side hustle or full-time business.
+As you can turn old items into something new, giving them new life.
+If you’re very good at upcycling, this can be a viable business idea as a side hustle or full-time business.

 You can find some fantastic upcycling tutorials online, and Pinterest has excellent upcycling ideas.
 Look at this board by Jeniffer Maker for a few ideas to get you started.
 A few basic ideas that spring to mind are jeans turned into shorts or a skirt, t-shirts made into scarfs, bags or children’s clothing.

 3. Recycle Clothing that Can’t be Donated

 Many textiles can be recycled.
-In most cases pure fibres are much easier to recycle, blends can be tricky.
-We’ve recently written about the basics of textile recycling if you’d like to learn more about the textile recycling process.
+However, pure fibres are much easier to recycle in most cases, and blends can be tricky.
+We’ve recently written about the basics of textile recycling if you’d like to learn more about textile recyclers and their process.

-In short natural fibres can be recycled, but will lose some durability in the process.
-On the other hand, plastic-based textiles can be melted down in a similar way to how plastic bottles are melted down and recycled.
+In short natural fibres can be recycled but will lose some durability.
+On the other hand, plastic-based textiles can be melted down similarly to how plastic bottles are melted down and recycled.

-In the UK local councils can advise where to send clothing for recycling or you can visit the Recycle Now website to find a drop off point local to you.
+In the UK, local councils can advise where to send clothing for recycling, or you can visit the Recycle Now website to find a drop-off point or collection bin local to you.

-In the US have a look at Helpsy, they are the largest textile collector in the Northeast US and have drop-off locations in many areas.
-If you’ve got old jeans that have come to the end of their usable life, have a look at bluejeansgogreen.org as they can recycle old denim.
+In the US, have a look at Helpsy.
+They are the most significant textile collector in the Northeast US and have drop-off locations.
+If you’ve got old jeans that have come to the end of their usable life, look at bluejeansgogreen.org, as they can recycle old denim.

 Hand-me-downs are particularly helpful when it comes to children’s clothing.
-This does not have to be limited to siblings, as clothing can be swapped between parents that have a similar mindset.
+This does not have to be limited to siblings, as clothing can be swapped with a family member or between parents with a similar mindset.